davidamichelson/DIV6700/schedule.md

 ### Notes:

-- This schedule will be updated regularly during the course of the semester.
+- This schedule will be updated regularly during the course of the semester so please check this URL regularly.
 For each date, please read or complete any primary sources, secondary sources, or assignments listed following it.
 Please complete these assignments before coming to class on that date.
-- Brightspace does not always handle URLS well.
-So you may need to cut and paste the links below into your browser.

 ## Key to Abbreviations